BOO International Film Festival | 3–9 November 2025, Prague

 Anne Gensior

-Anne Gensensor is an international script consultant for feature and documentary films based in Berlin, a workshop lecturer and mentor, and a consultant for funds and co-production markets.
-She is a long-term collaborator and trainer with MIDPOINT Feature Launch, CineSud ScriptLab, RACCONTI script development program and YAPIMLAB, a Turkish producer workshop.
-She regularly appears at EAVE Workshops and also teaches screenwriting at the Kunstakademie Münster.
-After graduating in playwriting from HMT Leipzig in 2005, Anne also worked as a theatre dramaturg, festival curator and radio show curator before joining the team of the script development agency Script House in Berlin.
+Anne Gensior is a Berlin-based international script consultant for feature films and documentaries, a teacher and tutor in workshops and a script reader and consultant for funds and coproduction markets.
+She has been working as a tutor for MIDPOINT Feature Launch, CineSud ScriptLab, RACCONTI script development programme and the Turkish producer workshop YAPIMLAB.
+She works regularly for EAVE Workshops and teaches scriptwriting at the Kunstakademie Münster.
+After graduating in dramaturgy from the HMT Leipzig in 2005, Anne worked also as a theatre dramaturg, festival curator and for radio programmes before joining the script development agency Script House in Berlin.

 Sasha Prokopenko